Pay your tuition & fees

 - ACC refers unpaid amounts to a collection agency, which may assess further charges.
 You may be responsible for any resulting collection costs and attorney fees.

-It is your responsibility to ensure your tuition and fees are paid in full by your tuition payment deadline.
+It is your responsibility to ensure your tuition and fees are paid in full by your tuition deadline.
 If you have NOT been offered and accepted aid to cover the full tuition and fees by your payment deadline, then you may be dropped from classes.
 See disbursement and refunds.

 When to pay tuition